Harshit-garg2611/Dev-learning/MERN Backend/Node/README.md

 returns an array containing the command - line arguments passed when the Node.js process was launched
 ```
-in first 2 index of that array there is a location :
-1. where executable path of our code
-2. path directory in which file is present

 ### [ Import & Export in js ](./import&export)
 ### [ Node Package Manager ](./npm)